International Petroleum Corporation Announces Results of Share Repurchase Program

-International Petroleum Corporation (IPC or the Corporation) (TSX, Nasdaq Stockholm: IPCO) is pleased to announce that IPC repurchased a total of 822,924 IPC common shares (ISIN: CA46016U1084) during the period of January 2 to 10, 2020 under the previously announced share repurchase program.
+TORONTO, Jan.
+20, 2020 (GLOBE NEWSWIRE) — International Petroleum Corporation (IPC or the Corporation) (TSX, Nasdaq Stockholm: IPCO) is pleased to announce that IPC repurchased a total of 671,636 IPC common shares (ISIN: CA46016U1084) during the week of January 13 to 17, 2020 under the previously announced share repurchase program.

 The share repurchase program, announced by IPC on November 7, 2019, is being implemented in accordance with the Market Abuse Regulation (EU) No 596/2014 (MAR) and Commission Delegated Regulation (EU) No 2016/1052 (Safe Harbour Regulation) and the applicable rules and policies of the Toronto Stock Exchange (TSX) and Nasdaq Stockholm and applicable Canadian and Swedish securities laws.

-During the period of January 2 to 10, 2020, IPC repurchased a total of 775,000 IPC common shares on Nasdaq Stockholm.
+During the week of January 13 to 17, 2020, IPC repurchased a total of 650,000 IPC common shares on Nasdaq Stockholm.
 All of these share repurchases were carried out by Pareto Securities AB on behalf of IPC.

-For more information regarding transactions under the share repurchase program in Sweden, including aggregated volume, weighted average price per share and total transaction value for each trading day during the period of January 2 to 10, 2020, see the following link to Nasdaq Stockholm’s website:
+For more information regarding transactions under the share repurchase program in Sweden, including aggregated volume, weighted average price per share and total transaction value for each trading day during the week of January 13 to 17, 2020, see the following link to Nasdaq Stockholm’s website:

 http://www.nasdaqomx.com/transactions/markets/nordic/corporate-actions/stockholm/repurchases-of-own-shares

-A full breakdown of the transactions conducted during the period of January 2 to 10, 2020 according to article 5.3 of MAR and article 2.3 of the Safe Harbour Regulation on Nasdaq Stockholm is attached to this press release.
-Since November 11, 2019 up to and including January 10, 2020, a total of 4,752,120 IPC common shares have been repurchased under the share repurchase program through the facilities of the TSX, Nasdaq Stockholm and/or alternative Canadian trading systems.
+A full breakdown of the transactions conducted during the week of January 13 to 17, 2020 according to article 5.3 of MAR and article 2.3 of the Safe Harbour Regulation on Nasdaq Stockholm is attached to this press release.
+Since November 11, 2019 up to and including January 17, 2020, a total of 5,423,756 IPC common shares have been repurchased under the share repurchase program through the facilities of the TSX, Nasdaq Stockholm and/or alternative Canadian trading systems.
 A maximum of 11,517,057 IPC common shares may be repurchased over the period of twelve months commencing November 11, 2019 and ending November 10, 2020, or until such earlier date as the share repurchase program is completed or terminated by IPC.

 International Petroleum Corp.
 (IPC) is an international oil and gas exploration and production company with a high quality portfolio of assets located in Canada, Malaysia and France, providing a solid foundation for organic and inorganic growth.
 IPC is a member of the Lundin Group of Companies.
 IPC is incorporated in Canada and IPC’s shares are listed on the Toronto Stock Exchange (TSX) and the Nasdaq Stockholm exchange under the symbol “IPCO”.